vikashmadhow/base/README.md

     <dependency>
       <groupId>com.vikmad</groupId>
       <artifactId>base</artifactId>
-      <version>0.1.9</version>
+      <version>0.2.7</version>
     </dependency>

 or in Gradle, add the following line to your dependencies list in your build.gradle file:

-    compile "com.vikmad:base:0.1.9"
+    compile "com.vikmad:base:0.2.7"

 ## Components and example usage
 Following are overview of the some of the components in this project.
-More detailed information is available in the javadocs.
+More information is available in the javadocs.

 ### Fast and simple streaming-read of XML files

-The `ma.vi.base.xml.XmlReader` class provides a simplified iterator interface to a streaming XML parser with support for backtracking to an arbitrary number of steps, specified in the constructor or, better, through `ma.vi.base.xml.XmlReaderBuilder`. `XmlReader` is an iterator of `Fragment` with each `Fragment` carrying information on its type (e.g. element start, element end, comment, text, etc.) and content.
+The `ma.vi.base.xml.XmlReader` class provides a simplified iterator interface to a streaming XML parser with support for backtracking an arbitrary number of steps, specified in the constructor or, better, through `ma.vi.base.xml.XmlReaderBuilder`. `XmlReader` is an iterator of `Fragment` with each `Fragment` carrying information on its type (e.g. element start, element end, comment, text, etc.) and content.
 Example use: